 Over 3.5 million Australians are living with some form of hearing loss, with the majority in denial that they even have a problem.
 So how do we get people who don’t think they have a problem to get their hearing tested?

-MUBI is a global, hand-curated cinema streaming and download service.
+MUBI is a global, hand-curated cinema streaming service.
 They see themselves as the antidote to oversaturated choice.
 Instead of churning out thousands of films, they proudly present a choice selection of just 30.

 The brief was to help film-lovers swap endless searching for instant satisfaction.

-Let's add up all the time people have wasted searching and give that time back to them in free MUBI viewing time.
+Our solution - to add up all the time people have wasted searching and give that time back to them in free MUBI viewing time.